-A peculiarity of the plan is that, with two exceptions, the walls contain no connecting doorways. pearance in other ruins of similar palaces with apparently doorless chambers has given rise to the supposition that the entrance was from above, or from the roof. and at first we were confused by the absence of the doorways, but when the palace was completely uncovered, the explanation was simple enough.
-The ruins. covering the north-western portion of the palace, were higher than at other points, for there the ground sloped upward to the taller mounds in the rear, and there the walls have been protected and preserved to a greater In only that part of the palace have the walls above the foundation survived, and a doorway connecting chambers XX and XXII appears; another opens into chamber XXVI.
-The entire structure above ground, excepting the walls of these few chambers. has disappeared, and even the clay floors have gone Though the house walls no longer exist, the foundation walls beneath them present a perfect plan of the build-In the plan the reader may connect the various chambers with doorways to suit his fancy, and for doing so he has at hand all the data which the ruins yielded.
+A peculiarity of the plan is that, with two exceptions, the walls contain no connecting doorways.
+The appearance in other ruins of similar palaces with apparently doorless chambers has given rise to the supposition that the entrance was from above, or from the roof. and at first we were confused by the absence of the doorways, but when the palace was completely uncovered, the explanation was simple enough.
+The ruins. covering the north-western portion of the palace, were higher than at other points, for there the ground sloped upward to the taller mounds in the rear, and there the walls have been protected and preserved to a greater height.
+In only that part of the palace have the walls above the foundation survived, and a doorway connecting chambers XX and XXII appears; another opens into chamber XXVI.
+The entire structure above ground, excepting the walls of these few chambers. has disappeared, and even the clay floors have gone Though the house walls no longer exist, the foundation walls beneath them present a perfect plan of the build-In the plan the reader may connect the various ing. chambers with doorways to suit his fancy, and for doing so he has at hand all the data which the ruins vielded.

 Like most buildings of the ancient Orient, the corners of the palace pointed approximately toward the cardinal points, for thus the shade during the heat of summer was better, and the chambers were more accessible to the prevailing north-west wind.
 The front of the palace, facing the south-east, extended for thirty-three metres along the canal; no traces of buildings were discovered between it and the canal bed.
 The south-west side, measuring eighteen and a half metres, was bordered by a street scarcely a metre wide, but so little of the opposite wall remained that it was impossible to learn to what sort of building it belonged.
-To the north-east of the palace there seems to have been an open space, possibly a back yard, while to the rear, along the north-west side, the walls of smaller houses were attached.
+To the north-east of the palace there seems to have been an open space, possibly a back yard, while to the rear, along the northwest side, the walls of smaller houses were attached.
+The foundation of the palace was constructed of unburned bricks of the usual shape and size; only along the outer walls, facing the canal and the street, appeared a single course of burned bricks, indicating that the exposed parts of the house had been faced or decorated with them.
+Though each brick was removed and carefully examined, none was found inscribed.
+The front wall for twenty and a half metres, or about twothirds its length, was 1.40 metres in thickness, while all the remaining walls, with one or two exceptions, had a uniform thickness of one metre.
+At the head of each wall, unless opposed by another wall, was a supporting buttress fifteen centimetres in depth.